-The ZIC Group operates long-term incentive plans that are accounted for as cash-settled share-based compensation plans.
-The fair value of these incentive plans is determined at the grant date and is recognized as an expense in income over the vesting period, with a corresponding increase recorded within other liabilities for employee benefit plans.
+The Group operates long-term incentive plans that are accounted for as equity-settled share-based compensation plans.
+The fair value of these incentive plans is determined at the grant date and is recognized as an expense in income over the vesting period, with a corresponding increase recorded in additional paid-in capital.